gryphonshafer/Quizzing-Rule-Book/meta/change_management.md

 ## Phase 5: Ongoing Change Management

 This phase is the ongoing change management mechanism for this project indefinitely.
 This phase beings immediately after Zachary receives 11 or more district ratifications.

-For any changes in this phase, changes should be submitted as PRs in GitHub.
-These submissions can be from anyone.
-If someone has a change proposal but is daunted by GitHub PR management, they can contact any of the 4 original developers who can offer assistance as they are able.

-Submitted PRs will be in an open review period of 3 months, during which time they can be discussed and debated by anyone.
-At the conclusion of the 3 months, a simple majority of the 6 quizzing members of the CQLT shall ratify or dismiss the PR.
-The CQLT may appoint a standing rules committee to whom ratification responsibility can be delegated.
-In that case, a simple majority of the standing rules committee is sufficient for PR ratification.

-Submitted PRs that are ratified will be merged to an `integration` branch, not `master`.

-During or immediately following each IBQ, the `integration` branch will be merged to `master`.
-Whatever is in `master` will be considered the rule book and supporting documentation for the upcoming IBQ.
-No changes to `master` are allowed except for this single annual merge from `integration`.
+See the [change management document in the rule book](../content/rule_book/change_management.md) for details.